pravin3/loopback-fileupload-example/loopback-example-storage/README.md

 Example for [loopback-component-storage](https://github.com/strongloop/loopback-component-storage).

-This repository contains three directories:
+This repository contains one directories:

 - `fileupload-example` - the legacy LoopBack 2.x app.